usnistgov/5gdeploy/docs/INSTALL.md

 The *secondary* hosts only need:

 * Docker Engine
-* kernel module for free5GC, if needed
+* gtp5g kernel module, if used

 The *primary* host should have SSH config and `id_ed25519` key to access each *secondary* host.
 The SSH user on each *secondary* host should be added to the `docker` group.